 Recent studies show gum disease is linked to:

-West 10th Dental Group is an industry leader in treating periodontal (gum) disease using leading-edge technology: LANAP(TM) laser therapy.
+West 10th Dental Group is an industry leader in treating periodontal (gum) disease using leading-edge technology: Laser Periodontal Therapy™ (LANAP).

-We are one of the first offices in the area to offer Laser Periodontal Therapy™ for the treatment of gingivitis and/or periodontitis (gum disease).
+We are one of the few offices in the area to offer Laser Periodontal Therapy™ (LANAP) for the treatment of gum disease (such as periodontitis and gingivitis).

 Although the procedure itself can be virtually painless, we will anesthetize the area for your comfort.
 Post-procedure discomfort is typically minimal and short in duration.

 Initial treatment is focused on scaling and the use of small instruments to remove tartar.
-Then, the laser portion of the treatment is performed and normally only takes a few minutes.
+Then, the laser portion of the treatment is performed and normally takes less than an hour.
 Depending on the severity of your periodontal disease, treatment may be accomplished in one office visit or multiple office visits.
 The estimated treatment time will be reviewed with you when discussing your treatment plan.

-We encourage you to take advantage of this opportunity to reduce further damage to your gums, teeth, and bone.
+Many insurance plans will help to cover the costs of periodontal treatment.
+We also offer a variety of payment options, to help you receive the necessary care.
+If you feel you suffer from gum disease or have a history of gum problems, we encourage you to take advantage of this opportunity to reduce further damage to your gums, teeth, and bone and call us today to schedule for an evaluation with one of our gum specialists.
 Our goal is to help you maintain your natural teeth and have the healthy smile you deserve!